openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Rotated Centered Rectangle](images/intrographics_rotaterightcentered.png "Drawing a rotated and centered red rectangle")

-You can now push, pop, rotate and translate like a pro, so the only thing left to do is figure out how to use [`ofScale`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofScale "ofScale Documentation Page") and then we can create some infinitely spiraling rectangles.
+We can now push, pop, rotate and translate like a pro, so the only thing left to do is figure out how to use [`ofScale`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofScale "ofScale Documentation Page") and then we can create some infinitely spiraling rectangles.

 `ofScale` takes three arguments, the desired scaling in x, y and z directions.
 The z parameter is option and defaults to 1.
 Since we are working in two dimensions (x and y), we should just leave the z scale as 1.0.
 Our scaling code applied to the blue and red rectangles looks like: